Epitoky

 Epitoky is a process that occurs in many species of polychaete marine worms wherein a sexually immature worm (the atoke) is modified or transformed into a sexually mature worm (the epitoke).
-Epitokes are pelagic morphs capable of sexual reproduction.
+In many species, the reproductive unit eventually detaches from the parent body as a distinct and independent individual called a stolon.
+Stolons are pelagic morphs capable of sexual reproduction.
 Unlike the immature form, which is typically benthic (lives on the bottom), epitokes are specialized for swimming as well as reproducing.
 The primary benefit to epitoky is increased chances of finding other members of the same species for reproduction.

 There are two methods in which epitoky can occur: schizogamy and epigamy.

 Schizogamy

-Many species go through schizogamy, where the atoke uses asexual reproduction to produce buds from its posterior end.
-Each bud develops into an epitoke which, once fully formed, will then break off from the atoke and become free-swimming.
-Many genetically identical epitokes are formed in this way, thus allowing a higher chance of finding a mate of the same species and subsequent passing of genes to the next generation.
-Atokes may then live through another season to form more epitokes.
+Many species go through schizogamy.
+There are two types of schizogamy: scissiparity and gemmiparity.
+In worms that use scissiparity, the posterior segments undergo modification before separating from the parent body as a single stolon.
+In species that reproduce by gemmiparity, several stolons may be produced at the same time, either as a long chain consisting of a series of connected stolons that separate when fully mature, or as separate stolons developing from the posterior end of the body.
+Atokes may then survive to produce additional stolons in subsequent reproductive cycles.